grannycart/subworld-shortstory1/second-version-draft.md

 She stretched the mic from the ship-to-ship radio to her lips and keyed the transmit button.
 "Ship on the surface, this is submerged sub.
 Acknowledged receipt of transmission.
 Please be aware: we are an unarmed cargo vessel hauling consumer goods."

-"To submerged submarine: you are ordered to surface for inspection of your cargo by the enforcement authority of the Alliance of Northern Empires whose sovereign waters we have documentation of your transiting."
+"To submerged submarine: you are ordered to surface for inspection of your cargo by the enforcement authority of the Alliance of Northern Empires, whose sovereign waters we have documented your transiting."

 Percy paused, her thumb hanging in the air above the transmit button.
 "Hemi, start trimming our tanks to make it sound like we're blowing air into them to surface."
-Hemi started climbing the ladder to the control room.
+Hemi nodded and started climbed the ladder to the control room.
 Percy depressed the transmit button.
 "Preparing to surface, please stand by."

 Percy reached across Cassandra and put the mic back on its clip.
 She flipped the switch to disconnect the ship-to-ship unit from the compartment's PA speakers.